soong-construction/dirt-rally-time-recorder/README.md

 [![Build Status](https://travis-ci.com/soong-construction/dirt-rally-time-recorder.svg?branch=master)](https://travis-ci.com/soong-construction/dirt-rally-time-recorder)
 ## Goal
-This tool allows you to track your stage times in DiRT Rally and browse them, which the game itself does not allow.
+This tool allows you to track your stage times in DiRT Rally and DiRT Rally 2.0 and browse them, which the game itself does not allow.

-Time tracking works for stage rallies and the Pikes Peak events.
+Time tracking works for stage rallies and the Pikes Peak events of the original DiRT Rally.

 ## First time set up
+You can choose to download and unzip a ready-to-use bundle (tested to work on Windows 10 x64).
+If you don't trust pre-built .exe files, set up *dirt-rally-time-recorder* from scratch

+### Ready-to-use bundle
+- Download the latest release for either the original DiRT Rally or 2.0 and unzip it somewhere
+- Start ``timerecord.exe``
+  - It should tell you to be *Waiting for data...*, otherwise take a look at the Troubleshooting section

+### Set up from scratch
 *These steps refer to Windows, Linux users will know how to use their package manager appropriately*

 - Clone this repo or download and unpack its zip file to your disk